Paladin Alternate Class Features

 At 9th level the paladin adds the following selections to the list he can choose from:

 - Impeding Smite: This is exactly like hampering smite, but reduces the target’s speed by half or 15 feet, whichever is greater, and both this effect, and the inability to make 5-foot steps lasts for the duration of the smite.
+The paladin must have selected hampering smite before selecting this anathema.

 - Penetrating Smite: When making a penetrating smite, the paladin reduces his target’s spell resistance by 2.
 At 12th level, and every three levels thereafter, he can reduce his target’s spell resistance by an additional 2 points, to a maximum of 8 at 18th level.
 This effect remains for a number of rounds equal to 3 + the paladin’s Charisma modifier.